WillTheDeveloper/StudyPortal/README.md

 If you want to see what is happening in more detail than follow this link: https://github.com/users/WillTheDeveloper/projects/5

+More features will be added to this list soon.
+Progress has outpaced the documentation and roadmap a little.

 ## How to install/run server

 ### Prerequisites